mclegoman/viewpoint/readme.md

   - Day
     - Renders the current day count in the same style as the position overlay
   - Biome
     - Renders the current biome in the same style as the position overlay
+  - Deaths
+    - Renders your death count in the same style as the position overlay
+  - Totems
+    - Renders the totem uses in the same style as the position overlay
   - CPS
     - Renders the current cps in the same style as the position overlay
+  - Looking At
+    - Renders the block/entity name you are looking at in the same style as the position overlay
+  - Armor
+    - Renders an overlay next to the hotbar displaying your armor slots

 #
 Licensed under LGPL-3.0-or-later.